LAST UPDATED: 02.11.20

 What will your experience be?

-We are going to deliver a range of alternative teaching options based on a flexible, blended model of delivery consisting of online teaching, supplemented with face-to-face contact for other sessions, in particular for practical activities.
+We are delivering a range of alternative teaching options based on a flexible, blended model of delivery consisting of online teaching, supplemented with face-to-face contact for other sessions, in particular for practical activities.
 Groups will be taught within their group bubble and be divided with one cohort completing work remotely with the support of their tutor and the other in college in a classroom setting.
 This blended learning model will continue until the government advice and the College feel that it is safe to return to a wholly onsite teaching environment.

 We have worked hard to make sure that our campus is safe, and we have made a number of adjustments to our teaching areas (classrooms and workshops), social spaces and facilities in line with government advice, social distancing and health and safety guidance.
 One-way systems and physical distancing markers have been implemented in our teaching and communal spaces to ensure the campus is as safe to navigate as possible, avoiding close contact with others.
 As you know, public health guidance is being updated all the time and we are working hard to make sure that all our students and staff will be able to stay safe and well on campus.